vmware-clarity/clarity-guidance/1003-button-design-guidance.md

 category: component design guidance
 state: draft
 created: 2024-10-15
-updated: 2024-10-18
+updated: 2024-10-22
 ---

 # Button Component

-[Button](https://clarity.design/documentation/button) component allows users to trigger actions or events with a single click.
+The [button](https://clarity.design/documentation/button) component allows users to trigger actions or events with a single click.

 ## Guidance

-Clarity supports `Solid`, `Outline` and `Flat` buttons.
+Clarity supports `solid`, `outline` and `flat` buttons.
 They are provided to give visual distinction between the priority or hierarchy of the buttons in the application.

 ### Button Types

-- **Must** use `Solid` buttons for the primary action that the application is suggesting that the user take.
+- **Must** use `solid` buttons for the primary action that the application is suggesting that the user take.
-- **Must** use `Outline` buttons to indicate a secondary action that complements a primary action.
+- **Must** use `outline` buttons to indicate a secondary action that complements a primary action.
-- **Should** use `Outline`buttons to reduce visual noise when there are many actions of equal importance on the page.
+- **Should** use `outline`buttons to reduce visual noise when there are many actions of equal importance on the page.
-- **Should** use `Flat` buttons when a user is expected to take an action within the page.
+- **Should** use `flat` buttons when a user is expected to take an action within the page.
-- **Should** use a link (or anchor element) in place of a Button to navigate the user to a different page.
+- **Should** use a link (or anchor element) in place of a button to navigate the user to a different page.
-- **Should** use a `Flat` button for some tertiary action in the page.
+- **Should** use a `flat` button for some tertiary action in the page.

 ### Button Placement